A magnificent Grade I listed Gothic Revival folly, providing holiday accommodation for six in Kent.

 Interesting Towns: Royal Tunbridge Wells, West Malling, Canterbury, Cobham, Ightham, Maidstone

-Historic Attractions: Hever Castle, Leeds Castle, Canterbury Cathedral, Chartwell (NT), Penshurst Place, Finchcocks Musical Museum, Maidstone Carriage Museum, Maidstone Museum & Bentlif Art Gallery, Charles Dickens Trail around Chatham and Rochester
+Historic Attractions: Hever Castle, Leeds Castle, Canterbury Cathedral, Chartwell (NT), Penshurst Place, Finchcocks Musical Museum, Maidstone Carriage Museum, Maidstone Museum & Bentlif Art Gallery, Charles Dickens Trail around Chatham and Rochester, All Saints' Tudeley Church Tonbridge, famous for its windows decorated by the great Russian artist, Marc Chagall.

 Activities: fishing, sailing & cycling at Bewl Water, walking in Bedgebury National Pinetum & Forest and along The Weald Way, winetasting, River Medway cruises, horse riding, golf and Mote Park Maidstone